KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Code quality and correctness- adoption of [Pyrefly](https://pyrefly.org/) and appreciation of open source advancements
 * Developer efficiency at scale- more iterations, more experiments, delighted with recent advancements such as lazy imports

-Google is major user of language and close to evolution.
+Google is a major user of Python and close to evolution.
 If working on performance, scaling, typing challenges, connect.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>